corrode/corrode.github.io/content/blog/immutability/index.md

 Immutable code is easier to test, parallelize, and reason about.
 It's also easier to refactor, because you don't have to worry about side effects.

-Rust pushes you towards immutability and offers `mut` as an opt in escape hatch hot paths.
-Many other languages do the opposite: they push you to `mut` and ask you to opt into immutability.
+Rust pushes you towards immutability and offers `mut` as an opt-in escape hatch for hot paths and tight loops.
+Many (perhaps most) other languages do the exact
+opposite: they use mutability as the default and require you to consciously choose immutability.

 ## Limit Mutability To Tight Scopes